 A unified B2B integration architecture eliminates the need for distributing different B2B integration functions across multiple disparate systems.
 In other words you no longer need a different tool to support EDI transactions and another tool for handling application integration and another tool for routing transactions to workflow tasks for human interaction, all of these functions are supported in a single platform.

-Our architecture also allows you to handle all types of data conversions with business rules Within a single platform you can onboard customer EDI data as well as integrate with SAP and other ERP systems.
+Our data integration architecture also allows you to handle all types of data conversions with business rules.
+With a single platform you can onboard customer EDI data faster by up to 80% as well as integrate with SAP and other ERP systems.

 Here's a diagram depicting a typical EDI Trading Partner setup workflow that can be automated in Adeptia.